‘Constipated’ man claims enraged airline pilot had him arrested for hogging bathroom

 In an email on Thursday, a United spokesperson said, “We don’t have anything to share.”
 CBP acknowledged The Independent’s request for comment but did not follow up by the time of publication.

-The flight in question took off from the Riviera Maya resort town of Tulum at 4:30 p.m. on January 28, and was headed for Houston, Texas, where Liebb was scheduled to catch a connecting flight to New York, according to his complaint.
-About a half-hour into the journey, it says Liebb got up from his seat and headed to the restroom in the rear of the aircraft.
+The flight in question took off from the Riviera Maya resort town of Tulum at 430pm on 28 January and was headed for Houston, Texas, where Liebb was scheduled to catch a connecting flight to New York, according to his complaint.
+About half an hour into the journey, it says Liebb got up from his seat and headed to the toilet in the rear of the aircraft.

 “Sebbag relayed this to the stewardess and returned to his seat,” the complaint states.